 Up to one-third of the program of study may be taken in related scientific fields (e.g., meteorology, geology, electrical engineering); selection of such courses is encouraged.

-The degree is offered either with or without thesis.
+The degree is offered either with or without a thesis.
 The MS may be a terminal degree or a step toward a PhD in physics with a subprogram and a dissertation in astronomy or astrophysics.
 In either case, the final examination is oral, conducted by a committee of three faculty members.

 Students must select at least 12 s.h. from these.